KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/kdevelop.md

 ## Setting environment variables

-By default kdesrc-build will install everything into separate `usr` directory to avoid messing with the system path.
+By default, kde-builder will install everything into separate `usr` directory to avoid messing with the system path.
 The file that contains these paths is called `prefix.sh` and can be found in the build directory of any project, for example `/home/n/kde/build/bluez-qt/prefix.sh`.
-By running `source prefix.sh` inside a terminal you will set up the environment for running a kdesrc-build project.
-By default the prefix should look something like this:
+By running `source prefix.sh` inside a terminal you will set up the environment for running a kde-builder project.
+By default, the prefix should look something like this:

 ```bash
 export PATH=/home/n/kde/usr/bin:$PATH